dallasfoley/progress-tracker-backend/README.md

 mysql -h <my-app-database>.xxxxxxxxx.us-east-1.rds.amazonaws.com -u <admin-username> -p
 ```

-which will prompt us for our password and then give access to a MySQL terminal where we can run `source schema.sql` to give it our schema and seed it with data.
+which will prompt us for our password and then provide an interface to send SQL commands over the network.
+Then run `source schema.sql` to give it our schema and seed it with data.
 (This could've been done in one less step, but is what it is.)
 We then just make sure all connection details are properly managed through our environment variables to allow our Javalin API to connect to the AWS MySQL database.

 ### NGINX

 NGINX is a web server that has a variety of use cases.
-In our case, it acts as a reverse proxy which decrypts incoming HTTPS traffic from our frontend and routes it to the port our Docker container with our Java backend is running on and encrypts outgoing responses.
+In our case, it acts as a reverse proxy that decrypts incoming HTTPS traffic from our frontend and routes it to the Docker container that our Java backend is running on, and encrypts outgoing responses.
 We create the file and configure NGINX with:

 ```
 sudo nano /etc/nginx/conf.d/reading-progress-tracker.conf